- The ST segment is the flat, isoelectric section of the ECG between the end of the S wave (the J point) and the beginning of the T wave.

 Left Ventricular Hypertrophy

-LVH causes a similar pattern of repolarisation abnormalities as LBBB, with ST elevation in the leads with deep S-waves (usually V1-3) and ST depression/T-wave inversion in the leads with tall R waves (I, aVL, V5-6).
+Left Ventricular Hypertrophy (LVH) causes a similar pattern of repolarization abnormalities as LBBB, with ST elevation in the leads with deep S-waves (usually V1-3) and ST depression/T-wave inversion in the leads with tall R waves (I, aVL, V5-6).

-This is an ECG pattern of residual ST elevation and deep Q waves seen in patients with previous myocardial infarction.
-It associated with extensive myocardial damage and paradoxical movement of the left ventricular wall during systole.
+This is an ECG pattern of Ventricular Aneurysm – residual ST elevation and deep Q waves seen in patients with previous myocardial infarction.
+It is associated with extensive myocardial damage and paradoxical movement of the left ventricular wall during systole.

 - There is ST elevation with deep Q waves and inverted T waves in V1-3.